 When people make multiple selections or allocations from a set of available options, they tend to evenly spread out their choices.
 For instance, investors generally follow this “diversification heuristic”, in that they tend to allocate their investments evenly over the investment options that were offered to them, and with little regard to the particular investments that were provided (Benartzi & Thaler, 2001).
 People tend to diversify their choices over both individual options and groups of options that are formed arbitrarily or subjectively.
 This may result in a “partition dependence”, first diversifying across high-level categories and then diversifying across the options within those categories.
 Thus, choices regarding the choice-set in the categories used and the allocation of options within those categories, may systematically affect the choices and allocations within the categories.

-Fox et al. (2005) provided a demonstration of the phenomenon by asking participants to choose three movies from a list of six, and then manipulating the categorization of the movies.
-Participants were randomly assigned to either a genre partition condition, in which the movie lists were organized by genre types (action, comedy, drama), or a country partition condition, in which the lists were grouped according to country types (Australia, Canada, Britain).
-They found higher likelihood to choose videos from all three genres in the genre condition, and higher likelihood to choose movies from all three countries in the country partition.
+Fox et al. (2005) provided a demonstration of the phenomenon by asking student participants to allocate three free lunches over an academic year that was partitioned in three different ways.
+In particular, the academic year was divided into two semesters (Fall and Spring) and each semester was further subdivided into Term I & II in the Fall, and Term III & IV in the Spring.
+Participants were randomly assigned to one of the three experimental conditions, including a I-II-Spring condition, in which the Fall term was subdivided alongside with a full Spring term, a Fall-III-IV condition, in which the Spring term was subdivided alongside with a full Fall term, or a Fall-Spring condition.
+They found that participants who were assigned to the Fall-III-IV condition chose to assign more free lunches in the Spring, compared to those who were in the other two conditions.

 Choice of study for replication: Fox et al. (2005)